Seravat-Press/Feeding-Closet-kun/design.md

 ## Game Summary Pitch

 You are an alchemist making potions for your local community.
 They have problems, problems only alchemy is fit to solve.
-Like impotence.
-And a cheating spouse.
-And... you know... stuff.

-Oh yeah, there's an eldritch horror in your closet that needs to be fed.
+Oh yeah, there's an eldritch horror in your closet that needs to be fed coalesced shadow.
 Or the world will end.

-The monsters are hot?
+Good thing everyone pays you in coalesced shadow and your helpful servant Ron the Runner is here to help fetch ingredients for you!

 ## Inspiration

+The main inspiration for this game is cooking games like Papa's Pizzeria and Overcooked, where the player has to complete orders within a certain amount of time in order to receive points.
+The title is inspired by isekai manga such as *Is It Wrong to Try to Pick Up Girls in a Dungeon?*, with their often very long and obvious titles.

 ## Player Experience

+In a static shop environment, the player will fulfill potion orders from various people with ingredients in their shop.
+The player can command Ron the Runner to fetch them more ingredients after a short delay.
+Orders may expire, and grant coalesced shadow on completion, a resource used to stop the horror in Closet-kun from escaping.

 ## Platform

+The game is developed to release on internet browsers.

 ## Development Software

+- Godot 4.2.2 for programming.
+- Aseprite for art assets.
+- Adobe Photoshop for art assets.
+- FL Studio for SFX and music.
+- Visual Studio Code for text editing.

 ## Genre

+Singeplayer, Shop Management

 ## Target Audience

+With simple mechanics and a frantic pace, this game is marketed to semi-casual players who want a short, tense experience.

 ---